fr05t-byt3/Chinese-quiz/README.md

 how to run this project

-> download the project
+> Download the project

-> go to the root file
+> Go to the root file

-> run a HTTP server inside the file using python , node , or LiveServer in VScode
+> Run a HTTP server inside the file using python , node , or LiveServer in VScode

-> enjoy 👍🏾
+> Enjoy 👍🏾